dannywieser/js-demo/packages/core/README.md

 These helpers aren't specific to React, they could be used to get a local running dev server for any type of javascript/webpack-bundled component.

+At the moment, the following loaders are included in the default config:
+* Typescript (ts-loader)
+* raw-loader
+* css-loader
+* svg-inline-loader

 ### Shortcut script for running JSON-server mock API

 It may be useful during demo to utilize a simple mock REST api, which can quickly be setup using [JSON-Server]:(https://github.com/typicode/json-server)